Tips & Resources for Pre-medical Students

 - Assistance with course planning and determining MCAT/application timing

-- Advice on the Committee Letter service, letters of evaluation
+- Advice on the Health Sciences Letter service, letters of evaluation

 - Feedback on personal statement for med school application